 Profile of Basilan Province (Geography)

-Location –> Basilan is an island province located west of Zamboanga Peninsula.
+Location –> West of Zamboanga Peninsula in the island of Mindanao.
 The province belongs to the Autonomous Region of Muslim Mindanao (ARMM), Philippines (See map below)

 Nearest Provinces –> Zamboanga Del Norte and Sulu